Cheese-eating surrender monkeys

 "Cheese-eating surrender monkeys", sometimes shortened to "surrender monkeys", is a pejorative term for French people.
-The term is based on the stereotype of the French that they surrender quickly.
-It was coined in 1995 by Ken Keeler, a writer for the television series The Simpsons, and has entered two Oxford quotation dictionaries.
+The term was coined in 1995 by Ken Keeler, a writer for the television series The Simpsons, and has entered two Oxford quotation dictionaries.

-The French and the British have a history of mocking one another.
-Despite some being offended, generally both sides take it in the spirit it was meant to be taken, a light-hearted joke.

 Origin

-The term "cheese-eating surrender monkeys" first appeared in 'Round Springfield", an episode from April 1995 of the American animated television show The Simpsons.
+The term "cheese-eating surrender monkeys" first appeared in 'Round Springfield", an April 1995 episode of The Simpsons, an American animated television show.
 In the episode, budget cuts at Springfield Elementary School force the school's Scottish janitor, Groundskeeper Willie, to teach French.
-Expressing his disdain for the French people, he says to his French class: "Bonjourrrrrrrrr, you cheese-eating surrender monkeys!" with his heavy Scottish accent.
+Expressing his disdain for French people, he says in a heavy Scottish burr to the class: "Bonjourrrrrrrrr, you cheese-eating surrender monkeys!"

-On the episode's audio commentary, executive producer Al Jean said the line was "probably" written by The Simpsons staff writer Ken Keeler.
+On the episode's audio commentary, executive producer Al Jean said the line was probably written by The Simpsons staff writer Ken Keeler.
 In a February 2012 interview, Keeler confirmed that he coined the term; he said he considers it his best contribution to the show.
 Al Jean commented that the staff did not expect the term to become widely used and never intended it as any kind of genuine political statement.

-When "'Round Springfield" was dubbed in French, in France, the line became "Rendez vous, singes mangeurs de fromage" ("Surrender, you cheese-eating monkeys").
-In Canada, meanwhile, the French dubbed version skips over the line and says "Bonjour, aujourd'hui on va étudier l'accord du participe futur" ("Hi, today we'll be studying the agreement of the future participle").
+When "'Round Springfield" was dubbed for a French audience, the line became "Rendez vous, singes mangeurs de fromage" ("Surrender, cheese-eating monkeys").

-Politics

-Opposition Leader Bill Shorten used it in Australian Parliament on 6 March 2014, describing the Government of Australia as "the cheese-eating surrender monkeys of Australian jobs".
-When asked to withdraw the comment, Shorten claimed he borrowed the line from an American politician, whom he could not name.
-On 28 July 2014, Australia's Immigration Minister Scott Morrison used it to describe the Labor and Greens position on asylum seekers.

-Journalism
+Later use and impact

+In 2005 Ned Sherrin selected the term for inclusion in the third edition of the Oxford Dictionary of Humorous Quotations.
+It is also included in the 2007 Oxford Dictionary of Modern Quotations.

+Political

-Jonah Goldberg, an American National Review journalist, used it in the title of an April 1999 column on the "Top Ten Reasons to Hate the French".
+The term gained political traction in the US, especially in right-wing circles, when Jonah Goldberg, a columnist for the National Review magazine, used it in the title of an April 1999 column on the "Top Ten Reasons to Hate the French".
 In the run up to and during the Iraq War, Goldberg reprised it to criticize European nations and France in particular for not joining the Coalition of the Willing, the United States-led invasion and occupation of Iraq.